Page Contents

 If your appeal is approved, your financial aid will be reinstated for the appropriate terms in accordance with federal, state, and university regulations, processing requirements/deadlines, and availability of funds.

-You will be placed on SAP Probation if your appeal is approved.
+You will be placed on SAP Probation/Academic Plan if your appeal is approved.
 Under SAP Probation, you may receive financial aid for one payment period (semester/term).
-If placed on SAP Probation, you will be required to sign an agreement.
+If placed on SAP Probation/Academic Plan, you will be required to sign an agreement.
 After the payment period is complete, you must either meet the SAP minimum standards or the requirements of the academic plan developed by your advisor and the Financial Aid Office to continue to be eligible for financial aid.
 If you do not successfully follow the academic plan or meet minimum requirements you will no longer be eligible for financial aid and would be placed on SAP Disqualification again.
 You may submit another appeal, however this does not guarantee your subsequent appeal will be approved.

 What are my options if my appeal is denied?